KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_posts/2022-07-06-ProblemSolvingValidatingECSGraph.md

 - List of systems that are dependencies of this system.

 ECS graph is a set of systems where all references are internal.
-That means that if system A depends on system B and system A is a part of the graph that system B should be part of the graph too.
-It is called graph because it is usually visualized as directed graph of systems where dependencies are edges: if system A depends on system B that there is an edge from B system node to A system node.
+That means that if system A depends on system B and system A is a part of the graph than system B should be part of the graph too.
+It is called graph because it is usually visualized as directed graph of systems where dependencies are edges: if system A depends on system B than there is an edge from B system node to A system node.
 To make sure that graph is valid and can be executed we need to check that:

-- There is no deadlocks caused by dependencies.
+- There are no deadlocks caused by dependencies.
-- There is no race conditions: when one system modifies resource other systems should not be able to access it.
+- There are no race conditions: when one system modifies resource other systems should not be able to access it.
 - All the references in system lists (resources and dependencies) are valid.

-> Checking that all references in system properties are valid is trivial, therefore we will ignore this validation step.
+Checking that all references in system properties are valid is trivial, so we will ignore this validation step here.
-{: .prompt-info }

 ### Applying theory